Ketanji Brown Jackson: Early life and education

-Jackson was born on September 14, 1970, in Washington, D.C., to parents who were both teachers and had been educated at historically black colleges and universities.
+Jackson was born on September 14, 1970, in Washington, D.C., to parents who were both teachers and had been educated at historically Black colleges and universities.
 Her father, Johnny Brown, graduated from the University of Miami School of Law and became chief attorney for the Miami-Dade County School Board.
 Her mother, Ellery, was the school principal at the New World School of the Arts in Miami.
 One of her uncles, Calvin Ross, served as the police chief of the Miami Police Department.
+Her paternal great-great-great-grandfather was Olmstead Rutherford, who was enslaved by John H. Rutherford on a Georgia plantation.

 Jackson grew up in Miami and attended Miami Palmetto Senior High School.
 She distinguished herself as a champion debater, winning the national oratory title at the National Catholic Forensic League championships in New Orleans during her senior year.
 She has recalled her experience with high school debate as one "that I can say without hesitation was the one activity that best prepared me for future success in law and in life."
 In 1988, Jackson graduated from Palmetto as senior class president.
 In her high school yearbook, she was quoted as saying that she wanted "to go into law and eventually have a judicial appointment".

 After high school, Jackson matriculated at Harvard University to study government, having applied despite her guidance counselor's advice to set her sights lower.
 She took classes in drama and performed improv comedy, forming a diverse friend group.
 As a member of the Black Students Association, she led protests against a student who displayed a Confederate flag from his dormitory window and protested the lack of full-time professors in the Afro-American Studies Department.
 While a freshman, Jackson enrolled in Michael Sandel's course Justice, which she has called a major influence during her undergraduate years.
 She graduated from Harvard in 1992 with a Bachelor of Arts, magna cum laude.
 Her senior thesis was titled "The Hand of Oppression: Plea Bargaining Processes and the Coercion of Criminal Defendants".

 From 1992 to 1993, Jackson worked as a staff reporter and researcher for Time magazine.
 She then attended Harvard Law School, where she was a supervising editor of the Harvard Law Review, graduating in 1996 with a Juris Doctor, cum laude.